 Frogs belong to the tailless, short-bodied amphibians; they are mostly short-bodied and of the carnivorous grouping.
 They are of the Anura order (the Ancient Greek a-, without + Oura, tail).
 The ancient fossil known as “proto-frog” was seen in the pre-historic Triassic of Madagascar; however, the dates of their origin suggested by the molecular clock are predicted to exist prior to the Permian, which is 265 million years back.
 Frogs are spread widely from the tropical regions to the subordinate arctic regions.
-Despite this, the highest diversity of their species occurs in the tropical rain forests.
-The recorded species number to around 4,800 and more than 85% of the species are amphibian.
-Apart from this, they belong to one among the 5 greatest varieties of vertebrate orders.
+Despite this, the highest diversity of their species occurs in tropical rainforests.
+The recorded species number around 4,800 and more than 85% of the species are amphibians.
+Apart from this, they belong to one of the 5 greatest varieties of vertebrate orders.

 The body structure of the developed frog is normally distinguished by its stout body, jutting out eyes, tongue with cleavers and tailless adults.
 Apart from life on dry land and fresh water, the adults belonging to certain species become accustomed to life in trees or underground.
 The frog has glandular skin, having secretions ranging from toxic to unpleasant taste.
 The warty variety of frogs are at times known as toads; however, toads and frogs are differentiated on the basis of casual naming conventions, giving importance to the warts, and not based on their historical evolution or taxonomy.
 Certain toads have closer relations to frogs than to toads.
 The skin of the frogs differs in their color, varying from properly camouflage dappled brown, green and gray to vibrant patterns of brilliant yellow or red and black, the function being to exhibit their toxicity and to give caution to predators.